-The key when camping is that you want to stay as dry as possible.
-You can minimize getting wet if you properly plan out your campsite and come prepared with the right equipment.
+The key when camping is to stay as dry as possible and to be prepared so that you can dry out quickly if you do get wet.
+You can minimize your chances of getting wet if you properly plan out your campsite and come prepared with the right equipment.

 Choosing a Campsite

 The key (of course) is to stay as dry as possible.
-You can have the best tent or improvised shelter in the world and it won’t matter if your campsite it terrible.
+You can have the best tent or improvised shelter in the world, and it won’t matter if your campsite it terrible.
 When choosing a campsite, follow these guidelines:

-- Choose high ground.
+1. Choose high ground.
 If you set up low down or in a depression in the ground, then you are going to end up in a large puddle when it rains.

-- Choose a site that has good drainage so that the water will run away from your tent and the “living” areas of your campsite.
+2. Look for a site that has good drainage so that the water will run away from your tent and the “living” areas of your campsite.

 Choosing a Shelter

-If you are planning ahead and have or are buying a tent, then make sure it is good quality.
-Spend the extra money on a tent that has a decent fly and one that has a base that is designed to keep water out.
+4. Make sure your tent is of good quality.
+Spend the extra money on a tent that has a decent fly cover and one that has a base designed to keep water out.

-A tent is fully enclosed, which will keep the rain and wind out, but what about a shelter that you make yourself?
-I won’t go into specific shelters and how to build them.
-You can find information on that here.
+A tent is fully enclosed, which will keep the rain and wind out, but what about a shelter that you make yourself Read more information on how to build shelters here.

-What I will say here is that with any improvised shelter you think you will need to protect you from the rain will ideally be as enclosed as possible.
+7. To protect you from the rain, your shelter will ideally be as enclosed as possible.
 If you can ensure that it has all sides enclosed, except for the door, such as a teepee-style shelter or a mostly enclosed one-person shelter, this is best.

 Whatever shelter you build, particularly if you don’t have a tarp to use, be sure to cover the outside of it with brush and leaves to help insulate it and keep the inside dry.
 Use a tarp above the shelter if possible.

 Sleeping in the Rain

-This is all about setting up your tent or shelter in the best possible location and ensuring it and you will stay as dry as possible.
-First, if you are on a slope, then set your tent or improvised shelter so that the door/opening is facing downhill.
+9. First, if you are on a slope, set your tent or improvised shelter so that the door/opening is facing downhill.
 This can be tricky when it is windy.

 A tent should be fine in this situation because it has a door, but you will have to use your judgement when it comes to an improvised shelter.
 Just don’t point the opening of your shelter directly uphill.

 12. There are generally tarps under the tents, too.
-If you are putting a tarp under your tent or shelter, be sure to fold the tarp so that the edges aren’t sticking out.
-If the edges are sticking out, then water can collect on the edges of the tarp and run under your tent or shelter.
+If you are putting a tarp under your shelter, be sure to fold it so that the edges aren’t sticking out.
+If they are, then water can collect on the edges and run under your tent or shelter.

-It’s a good idea to dig a trench around your tent or shelter to ensure that any water that does come near it can be directed away from it.
+13. It’s a good idea to dig a trench around your tent or shelter to ensure that any water that does come near it can be directed away from it.
 Follow these guidelines when digging your trench:

 - Start the edge of your trench just past the edge of your tent/shelter